Chart showing: Mobile Internet Speed by Country

 Median internet download speed via mobile connections (in Mbps)

-On the other end of the spectrum, the country with the fifth-slowest mobile internet speed is Tajikistan.
-Its average download speed on mobile devices is just 8.14 Mbps.
-Sudan and Afghanistan also have slow speeds, at 7.5 Mbps and 5.07 Mbps respectively.
+On the other end of the spectrum, the country with the fifth-slowest mobile internet speed is Syria.
+Its average download speed on mobile devices is just 12.79 Mbps.
+Belarus and Bolivia also have slow speeds, at 11.98 Mbps and 11.26 Mbps respectively.

-With mobile internet speeds below 4 Mbps, Cuba and Timor-Leste have the slowest download speeds worldwide.
-This is a mere fraction of Qatar’s speed, the country with the fastest internet in the world on mobiles.
-Consequently, it would take a mobile user in Timor-Leste 85 times longer to download the same file as a user in Qatar.
+With mobile internet speeds below 10 Mbps, Afghanistan and Yemen have the slowest download speeds worldwide.
+This is a mere fraction of the UAE’s speed, the country with the fastest internet in the world on mobiles.
+Consequently, it would take a mobile user in Yemen 50 times longer to download the same file as a user in the UAE.

 Want to learn more?